 - Traffic analysis: Ensure that you are in a high traffic area and that the store is easily accessible (public transit, parking, etc.).

-- Competition: Make sure that nearby stores are complementary to your operations and not in direct competition with your business.
+- Competition: Are nearby stores are complementary to your operations and not in direct competition with your business?